Frequently Asked Questions regarding Crypto asset owning and trading

 Which cryptocurrencies are available?

-Bitcoin, Bitcoin Cash, Dash, Ethereum, Litecoin, Stellar, Neo, XRP and Ethereum Classic are available to own and short on the eToro platform.
+Bitcoin, Bitcoin Cash, Dash, Ethereum, Litecoin, Stellar, Neo, XRP, EOS and Ethereum Classic are available to own and short on the eToro platform.

 Do I own my cryptos?

-If clients copy a Popular Investor who is trading cryptocurrencies, what type of position do they open?
+If I copy a trader who is investing in cryptocurrencies, what type of position do I have?

 Will eToro offer leverage on cryptocurrencies?